davidlizhonghuang/TypeScriptinAspnetCore/README.md

 ##Typescript is an OO programming language
 We can create a module, like the namespace in .net, and import this namespace into ts file, we then can create interface and classes in module.

-###The one beauty of typescript is we can simply create a javascript function to call class and function in this typescript.
+We can simply create a javascript function to call class and function in this typescript.
 After typescript is created and saved, a new js file is created automatically.

-###The another beauty of typescript is that typescript can use jquery and can interact with the element and selector in html page via native javascript.
+Typescript can use jquery and can interact with the element and selector in html page via native javascript.
 Typescript allows us to inject third party typescript files as reference.
 Asp.net Core can integrate typescript in razor view very well as this demo indicated.
 Have a fun.